NCTU-Math-Software/final_project-YJChen0208/README.md

 5. while playing :
     - You can use `arrow key` to control the direction of snake and eat cookie, the score will show on the top of figure.
     - If the snake dump into itself or out of the boundary, you lose the game and the figure will show "GAMEOVER" word.
-    - You can press `c` to exit the game, or press `space` to stop, press `space` again to continue the game.
+    - You can press `C` to exit the game, or press `space` to stop, press `space` again to continue the game.

 ## Subprogram
 ### `ready.m`